Category Archives: Peerages: United Kingdom

 Edwina’s grandfather had died the previous year, leaving Edwina a very wealthy woman.
 In addition to £2 million (£80 million today), she also inherited several properties including Brook House in London, Moulton Paddocks in Newmarket, Suffolk, and Branksome Dene (now Zetland Court) in Bournemouth, Dorset.

 Edwina’s wealth allowed her to pursue a life of leisure and indulge in anything she wanted to.
-She often set off on travels around the world – sometimes completely out of contact with her family.
-But she was also quick to lend financial support to friends and relatives and was often the primary source of income for several members of her husband’s family.
+She often set off on travels around the world, sometimes completely out of contact with her family.
+However, she was also quick to lend financial support to friends and relatives and was often the primary source of income for several members of her husband’s family.
 It was during World War II that this selfless willingness to help others developed into a life of service.
 She served as President of the London Division of the British Red Cross and was named Superintendent-in-Chief of the St. John Ambulance Brigade in 1942.
-During her husband’s time as Supreme Allied Commander, South East Asia Command, she traveled extensively to the Allied prisoner-of-war camps and assisted to repatriate the prisoners.
+During her husband’s time as Supreme Allied Commander, South East Asia Command, she traveled extensively to the Allied prisoner-of-war camps and assisted in repatriating the prisoners.

-In August 1946, her husband was created Viscount Mountbatten of Burma, and the following year appointed to serve as the last Viceroy of India, charged with overseeing India’s independence from Britain.
+In August 1946, her husband Louis Mountbatten was created Viscount Mountbatten of Burma.
+The following year, Louis was appointed to serve as the last Viceroy of India, charged with overseeing India’s independence from the United Kingdom.
 During this time, and the subsequent ten months when he served as Governor-General, Edwina worked tirelessly to ease the suffering amongst the poor and helpless in India.
 It was during this time that she became Countess Mountbatten upon her husband’s elevation to an Earldom.
 Her close relationship with Jawaharlal Nehru, India’s first Prime Minister, is often the source of speculation that the two were romantically involved.
 Although denied by official biographers and Edwina’s own daughters, the rumors continue to this day.
 It was no secret that both Edwina and her husband had numerous affairs and lovers through the years, so any close friendship that either of them had quickly became the subject of gossip and rumors.

 In the years after India, Edwina continued her charity work and pursued her love of traveling around the world.
-It was while on an inspection tour for the St. John Ambulance Brigade that Edwina died on February 21, 1960.
-She was in Jesselton (now Kota Kinabalu), British North Borneo at the time, and passed away in her sleep.
-Her body was flown back to Britain and, per her wishes, buried at sea off the coast of Portsmouth on February 25, 1960.
+While on an inspection tour for the St. John Ambulance Brigade in Jesselton (now Kota Kinabalu), British North Borneo, Edwina died in her sleep on February 21, 1960.
+Her body was flown back to Britain and, per her wishes she buried at sea off the coast of Portsmouth on February 25, 1960.
 In a show of friendship and respect, Prime Minister Nehru sent two Indian destroyers to accompany her body during the burial.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.